Costa Rica Digital Nomad Visa: The Full Guide 2025

 Immigration Document Issuance Process

-To schedule an appointment for documentation, foreign nationals must contact the Immigration Call Center at 1311 or the Bank of Costa Rica at 800-227-2482.
+To schedule your documentation appointment, call the Immigration Call Center at 1311 or the Bank of Costa Rica at 800-227-2482.

-• Proof of payment to the government as specified in the approval resolution, in accordance with Article 215 of the General Law on Immigration and Aliens.
+• Proof of payment to the government as specified in your approval resolution (based on Article 215 of the General Immigration Law).

-• Receipt for a single payment as a guarantee deposit for non-residents in the Stay (Estancia) sub-category, according to the regulations outlined in Executive Decree 36539-G.
+• Deposit receipt for the guarantee required for non-residents in this program, as outlined in Executive Decree 36539-G.

 person sitting on a black sand beach in costa rica, view from above